joskfg/docker-npx/README.md

 This docker image provides a dockerised version of `npx`.
 You can pull this [docker npx](https://hub.docker.com/r/pjlangley/npx) image from Docker Hub.

+Based on [pjlangley/docker-npx](https://github.com/pjlangley/docker-npx), but based in debian to avois jre errors in some packages.

 ## Usage

 ### Fire and forget